Textual Entailment is not a Better Bias Metric than Token Probability: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Through detailed analysis of the behavior of NLI and TP bias evaluations at multiple levels (stereotype categories, specific stereotypes, and individual test instances) and across three model families, nine models, and three debiasing conditions for each, we find significant differences in bias evaluation results.
-First, we find that none of the metrics we tested to convert entailment probability tuples into percentile bias scores shows linear correlation with token probability bias scores.
+Through detailed analysis of the behavior of NLI and TP bias evaluations across seven model families, seventeen models, and three debiasing conditions, we find significant differences in bias evaluation results.
+First, we find that none of the metrics we tested to convert NLI probability tuples into percentile bias scores shows strong or moderate linear correlation with token probability bias scores.
 Second, we find that most of the NLI metrics we tested correlate poorly with each other, suggesting that NLI metrics are brittle in the context of coarse-grained aggregate percentile bias scores.
-Third, we show substantial differences in the behavior of raw per-instance bias scores for TP and NLI: TP is generally more sensitive to debiasing, while NLI bias evaluations are more likely to detect specific stereotype categories for which models are ``underdebiased.''
 Finally, we show that both TP and NLI bias metrics are unexpectedly sensitive to the specific wording of counterstereotypical sentences, suggesting that the choice of counterfactual identities could be a source of noise in both types of bias evaluation.
-Because NLI and token probability show substantial differences in bias evaluation results, even on exactly the same set of bias definitions, \textbf{we strongly recommend a combination of upstream, midstream, and downstream bias evaluations} to ensure the most comprehensive bias audits of language models.
+NLI and token probability show substantial differences in bias evaluation results, even on exactly the same set of bias definitions, but there is no clear evidence than NLI is a better bias metric than TP.
+Therefore, we conclude that NLI is not viable as a replacement for token probability bias evaluation of langauge models.